-Settings that can be used as clinical sites vary.
-Here are some examples: recipients of students’ spiritual care may be hospital patients or clients in hospice care (including bereaved family members), or incarcerated persons, or members of a student’s mosque or church.
-Students may be volunteers or may be employed by their site.
+Settings (clinical sites) in which students conduct spiritual care visits vary.
+Here are some examples: spiritual care visits may be made with patients in hospitals, with clients in hospice care (including bereaved family members), with incarcerated persons, or with members of a student’s mosque, synagogue, church, meeting, etc. Students may be volunteers or may be employed by their site.

 In addition to clinical methods of learning, standard didactic pedagogy will be employed (required reading, written assignments, review and testing).
-Meetings are typically held virtually.
+Meetings are normally held virtually.

 Units can be full-time (12 weeks) or part-time (24 weeks).
-Both require 300 clinical hours and 100 hours of didactic activities, which means that full-time students will need to allow approximately 35 hours each week to complete the 12-week unit, and part-time students will need to allow approximately 17 hours each week for the 24-week unit.
+Both require 300 clinical hours and 100 hours of didactic activities, which means that full-time students must allow approximately 35 hours each week to complete the 12-week unit, and part-time students must allow approximately 17 hours each week for the 24-week unit.
 Certificates of unit completion are awarded by the Institute for Clinical Pastoral Training (ICPT).
 ICPT’s accreditation is recognized by the U. S. Department of Education and by the Veterans Administration.
-The Well of Dyersburg is one of the corporate affiliates of ICPT.
+The Well of Dyersburg is a corporate affiliate of ICPT.

 From former students: